Wild Tales (film): Marketing and release

 Warner Bros.
 Pictures was the Argentine distributor of Wild Tales.
 Juliana Rodríguez of La Voz del Interior described its marketing as a "huge operation" which included film posters, in the streets and in public buses, and billboard pieces (gigantografías) featuring its characters.
 Warner Bros. screened the film's trailer at facilities and published previews, banners, clips, and photographs on social media.
 The film had its world premiere on 17 May 2014 at the Cannes Film Festival, which created much anticipation for its Argentine debut.
 Prior to the domestic release in late July and early August 2014, Szifron and the cast appeared on the Argentine television talk shows of Susana Giménez and Mirtha Legrand.
 A comment by Szifron on Mirtha Legrand's show attracted some controversy on Twitter and was officially denounced; Rodríguez said it generated involuntary publicity.

-The film's release was originally planned for 14 August but a strike by the trade union of theater workers caused Warner Bros. to postpone it.
+The film's release was originally planned for 14 August but a strike by the trade union of theatre workers caused Warner Bros. to postpone it.
 The film opened in Argentina on 21 August 2014.
 During its first weekend, it set the country's record for an opening with 450,000 tickets (approximately US$2.5 million).
 After 24 days, it had become the most-seen film of the year in Argentina with more than two million views in 275 cinemas.
 By September, it was estimated to have sold more than 2.4 million tickets.
 In the same month, it became the first domestic film to exceed 100 million pesos (US$12 million) at the box office.
 By the end of its theatrical run, Wild Tales had sold over 3.9 million tickets, making it the most-seen Argentine film of all time while also grossing US$11.7–21.1 million in Argentina.
 Sony Pictures Classics distributed Wild Tales in the United States, Canada, and Australia; Warner Bros. also distributed it in France and Spain.
 On 17 October 2014, it debuted in Spain, where it grossed over $4.3 million.
 Wild Tales was exhibited in about 30 countries, grossing over $3.1 million in the United States, $2.6 million in France, and over $1 million in Germany, Italy, and Brazil, for a worldwide gross of $30.6–44.1 million.